jr-blanco/microblog-backend/README.md

 449-02

 ## Project Summary
-Adds asynchronous messaging to the projects 2&3.
-Uses the greenstalk library for accessing the beanstalk work queue.
+This project implements two RESTful back-end services and prepares them for production deployment.
+Utilizes Python, sqlite_utils, requests library, and Hug Libraries.
+Deployed using foreman, gunicorn, and HAProxy.
+Implements asynchronous messaging using the greenstalk library for accessing the beanstalk work queue.
 Performance tested using hey and uses python's debugging server for SMTP.

 ## Starting Application